 There’s a reason why it’s an emergency fund – it’s strictly for emergencies only.
 So do not TOUCH or INVEST this honey pot.

-Before setting up a savings account, compare different banks in Malaysia here.
+Before setting up a savings account, be sure to compare different banks in Malaysia.

 | See also: How to build a nest egg for your children |

 6. Assess your investment portfolio